 Recited “Tam o’ Shanter” 1994, 2004

 Gordon became a Member of ‘Let it Blaw’ in 1983 when he retired from Colinton to Balerno.
 He had been educated at George Watson’s Boys College where (by his own admission) he distinguished himself more on the sports field than in the classroom.
 From school, he began studying lithography and photography at Edinburgh College of Art, but war came along and, at the age of 21, Gordon joined the Royal Engineers.

 As was typical of this unassuming man, he didn’t seek a commission preferring to “stay with the lads”.
 After basic training at Aldershot, he was posted to north-east France with the British Expeditionary Force and, eventually, found himself at Dunkirk.
 There the hospital ship St Andrew was torpedoed and set alight.
 With little thought for himself, Gordon entered the blazing ship and rescued nine men.
 The flames beat him when he went back for the tenth.
 Rather than board a ship, he helped the wounded back to Dunkirk, taking refuge in a convent.
 Three days after the official relief was over, he and a bombardier made it home.
-For his action he was awarded the Military Medal.
+For his actions he was awarded the Military Medal.
 He was commissioned in 1941 where his main work was training others at Hull, Aldershot and Ripon, then reconstruction work following Rome’s liberation, then on to Greece after which he was demobbed in 1946 with the rank of Major.

 During a training period in Northumberland, Gordon met a land army girl, Wyn Rawlings, whom he married in 1943.
 They were a devoted couple and went on to have three children, Carol, Pat and John.
 Settling back in the Grange, Gordon took up employment with Bruce Peebles.
 In 1952, he joined the family business ‘John Grant, Booksellers’, initially at the main shop on George IV Bridge and, latterly, running the Greyfriars Bookshop which was precariously located at the point where George IV Bridge meets Candlemaker’s Row. just beside Greyfriars Bobby’s statue.